Enjoy a superabundance of healthy delicious foods. Kiss hunger cravings goodbye!

 Choose at least four fruit servings per day

 Four or more servings of whole fruits daily.
 For most fruits, a serving fits in your hand.
 Examples include all fresh and raw fruits, and frozen and canned fruits without added sugar.

 Two servings daily of calcium-rich foods.
 Choose from nonfat milk (1 cup), nonfat yogurt (3/4 cup), nonfat varieties of ricotta and cottage cheese (1/2 cup), or soymilk (1 cup).

 Choose no more than one serving of animal protein per day

 Fish or shellfish are preferable over lean white meat poultry, and choose lean poultry over lean red meat.
-A serving is about 3-1/2 ounces cooked or the size of the palm of your hand and the thickness of a deck of cards.
+A serving is 3-1/2 to 4 ounces cooked, which is about the size and thickness of a deck of cards.